fairtracks/fairtracks_standard/README.md

     - Removes all raw OPML and related .old files.
     - Should only be run if you are sure that all changes in the raw OPML files have propagated to other files, i.e. you should make sure that you have run `make` first.

+### Note about making changes to properties

+In order to support multiple OPML editors, the first `<outline>` tag in the OPML files (the one with `_text="#title"`) should contain all properties in alphabetical order, with an attached value (typically `.` or `0`).
+These parameters are ignored for that line (as it is just used to generate the `title` of the JSON schema).
+Please update this line for all OPML files when adding, removing or renaming properties.
+In most cases, new properties should be added to the `ATTRIBS_TO_IMPORT` constant in the [opml_to_json.py](scripts/python/opml_to_json.py) script.

 ## Dependencies